 Take a water sample to your pool shop that is already pH balanced.
 You’ll find that you save a lot of money on chemicals because the ‘foundation’ of your water chemistry is balanced.
 You may often find that you don’t need to buy so many expensive chemicals!

-What is a safe pH level for a swimming pool
+What is the right pH level for a swimming pool

 On the other hand, water that is very high in pH will try to re-balance itself by depositing (or precipitating) calcium, metals and minerals onto the surface of the pool or pipework.
 The result is a rough pool surface, calcium spots, mineral staining and sore eyes for swimmers.
-Contrary to what many people think, incorrect pH is the main reason swimmers complain of sore eyes.
 In most cases, chlorine levels have nothing to do with red eyes after swimming.

-Pool water is either dissolving minerals or dumping them on the pool surface.
+Remember, pool water is either dissolving minerals or dumping them on the pool surface.
 The only way to avoid this is to keep the water pH properly balanced.
 When the pH is in balance it does not add to or take away from the surface.
 It is in balance.

 Best way to test pool water